ampare09/CS330_PLP/README.md

 ```

 # Objects
-Object-oriented programming is a very useful to for extending the capabilities of your programming skills, to understand how an object works in MATLAB, lets break down the following simple program for a Person-Object.
+MATLAB does provide support for objects, but may work very differently from what you are accustomed to if you have any familiarity with ojects in other languages.
+To understand how an object works in MATLAB, lets break down the following simple program for a Person-Object.
 ```
 Classdef Person_Object
     properties